YuJa Panorama Now Available in Canvas

 • Scan Canvas course content for potential accessibility issues.

-• Assign an accessibility score to each file, which will help instructors prioritize and address accessibility concerns.
+• Assign an accessibility score to each content item (module items, files, assignments, pages, etc.) which will help instructors prioritize and address concerns.

 As a support and diagnostic tool, Panorama has benefits for both instructors and students.